+/III.
 TOURNAMENT POLICIES

-A) Damage to Property or Equipment: If representatives from any school entered in a state series are found guilty of carelessness or maliciously breaking, damaging or destroying property or equipment belonging to the host school, such school shall be held responsible for costs incurred in replacing or repairing such property or equipment.

-B) Media Requirements: Media passes and school media passes are available by contacting Matt Troha at the IHSA office at 309-663-6377.

-1) Rights fees for TV and Radio:

-a.
-Television rights fees to be charged by local managers and/or the IHSA are contained in the IHSA television policy.
+- A) Damage to Property or Equipment: If representatives from any school entered in a state series are found guilty of carelessness or maliciously breaking, damaging or destroying property or equipment belonging to the host school, such school shall be held responsible for costs incurred in replacing or repairing such property or equipment. - B) Media Requirements: Media passes and school media passes are available by contacting Matt Troha at the IHSA office at 309- 663-6377. - 1) Rights fees for TV and Radio: - a.
+Television rights fees to be charged by local managers and/or the IHSA are contained in the IHSA television policy. - Radio Fees: Sectional Contest = No charge State Final = No charge - c.
+Policy regarding media requirements for each local manager is contained in the current IHSA Handbook. - 2) Media Provisions:

-b.
-Radio Fees:

-Sectional Contest = No charge

-State Final = No charge

-c.
-Policy regarding media requirements for each local manager is contained in the current IHSA Handbook.
-2)

-Media Provisions:

-a.
-Provide space: Space shall be set aside to provide for news media representatives covering the state series whether they are from newspapers, radio stations, commercial television stations, and/or cable television stations.

-b.
-Radio and TV originators: It is the responsibility of the local manager to accept applications, approve requests to originate and make cancellation refunds for television, according to the IHSA TV policy.

-3) Media Personnel Requirements: Photographers or television personnel with cameras may enter the tennis courts to take pictures provided that:

-a.
-The individual is wearing the IHSA photographers pass;

-b.
-The individual reports to the site manager and shows the pass;

-The individual stays on an empty court if one is c. available;

-d.
-The individual remains seated at the net post or against the fence when taking pictures;

-e.
-The individual only walks behind the court when the competitors are changing ends and;

-The individual refrains from speaking to the f. competitor(s).

-C) Tobacco/Liquid Nicotine Products: The use of tobacco or liquid nicotine products in any competition area, either during a practice or while a contest is in progress, or affiliated property of any IHSA state series contest by any coach, player, any other person connected with a team, or fan shall be prohibited.
-State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, tobacco/liquid nicotine free zones on the date or dates of any IHSA event being held at the site.

-D) Use of Inhalers: A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures of self-administration in the Illinois school code.

-E) Automated External Defibrillators (AED): Host schools must have an AED available and on site at all IHSA post season contests.
+- a.
+Provide space: Space shall be set aside to provide for news media representatives covering the state series whether they are from newspapers, radio stations, commercial television stations, and/or cable television stations. - b.
+Radio and TV originators: It is the responsibility of the local manager to accept applications, approve requests to originate and make cancellation refunds for television, according to the IHSA TV policy. - c.
+Media Personnel Requirements: Photographers or television personnel with cameras may enter the tennis courts to take pictures provided that: - 1.
+The individual is wearing the IHSA photographers pass; - 2.
+The individual reports to the site manager and shows the pass; - The individual stays on an empty court if one is available; - The individual remains seat- ed at the net post or against the fence when taking pictures; - The individual only walks behind the court when the competitors are changing ends and; - 6.
+The individual refrains from speaking to the competitor(s). - C) Tobacco/Liquid Nicotine Products: The use of tobacco or liquid nicotine products in any competition area, either during a practice or while a contest is in progress, or affiliated property of any IHSA state series contest by any coach, player, any other person connected with a team, or fan shall be prohibited.
+State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue proper- ty, tobacco/liquid nicotine free zones on the date or dates of any IHSA event being held at the site. - D) Use of Inhalers: A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures of self-administration in the Illinois school code. - E) Automated External Defibrillators (AED): Host schools must have an AED avail- able and on site at all IHSA post season con- tests. - F) Alcoholic Beverages and IHSA State Series: The possession, distribution, sale and/or consumption of alcoholic beverages are prohibited at the site and on any affiliated property of any IHSA state series contest.
+State series hosts are required to make all state series contest sites and any affiliate property, including parking lots, fan accommodation areas, and other school or event venue property, alcohol free zones on the date or dates of any IHSA event being held at the site.
+Violation of this policy by an event host will subject the host to a penalty for violation of IHSA by-law